 15 July – 3 August 2001 – Miami, USA

-(1) water supply (climate variability and change, land use/cover change, health of aquatic systems) and demand (population growth, urbanization);
+– Water supply (climate variability and change, land use/cover change, health of aquatic systems) and demand (population growth, urbanization)

-(3) conflict resolution (community participation, multiple objectives, trans-jurisdictional and transnational resources); and
+– Conflict resolution (community participation, multiple objectives, trans-jurisdictional and transnational resources)

-The Institute will be organized around a variety of activities, many of them highly participatory.
-Two Institute leaders (with backgrounds in natural and social sciences) will present introductory lectures to establish a common language among participants.
-Subsequently, several guest lecturers will address in depth specific topics of the Institute’s program.
-Guest lecturers will come from academic institutions, government agencies, non-governmental organizations, and multilateral credit institutions from the Americas.
-Participants will also carry out hands-on research projects to apply the concepts learned during the Institute.
+The Institute was organized around a variety of activities, many of them highly participatory.
+Two Institute leaders (with backgrounds in natural and social sciences) presented introductory lectures to establish a common language among participants.
+Subsequently, several guest lecturers addressed in depth specific topics of the Institute’s program.
+Guest lecturers came from academic institutions, government agencies, non-governmental organizations, and multilateral credit institutions from the Americas.
+Participants also carried out hands-on research projects and applied the concepts learned during the Institute.